ArthDubey/SplitYourBills/README.md

 # Aim
 Payment distribution console based application.

-This Project aims to build an image classifier that requires substiantially low computational power and is extremely high paced.
-However the trade off being that it's accuracy is somewhere around 76-81%.
-This is suitable for general purpose uses in heavy pipelines where computational power is the bottleneck.
+This Project aims to build a payment app for any transaction occuring between a group of people.

 ## Getting Started

 Clone the repository in your system and follow these steps-
 1. Check if the requirements are satisfied.
-2. Run the script try.py.
+2. Run the script try.py in your terminal, or run the script from your IDLE.
 ```
 python3 try.py
 ```